CMDR-JohnAlex/ConsoleTemplate/README.md

 ## About ConsoleTemplate

-This is the template I use for every new C++ console project.
+This is the template I use for every new multi project C++ console project.

 Please note, if you compile the program for yourself, make sure you move the executable in the root project directory.